Finn Hudson: Season 1

-Glee club member Kurt Hummel (Chris Colfer), who is gay, has a private crush on Finn, and sets up his father Burt (Mike O'Malley) with Finn's mother Carole in the hopes of spending more time with him.
-Finn initially opposes the relationship, worried that his mother will forget about his late father, but relents when Burt tells Finn that he loves Carole, though Kurt is dismayed by the deepening rapport between Finn and Burt.
-Finn and his mother eventually move in with the Hummels, but when Finn, uncomfortable about rooming with Kurt.
-Finn continues to harass Kurt about how he once had a crush on him, uses a homophobic slur against Kurt during an argument and scares Burt, Burt, terrified of Finn’s aggressive behavior throws him out.
-Finn is ashamed, and makes amends by standing up for Kurt when he is victimized by bullies.
-The following fall, the bullying against Kurt has intensified, but Finn refuses to stand up for him this time, concerned that it may jeopardize his position as quarterback.
-When their parents marry, Finn uses his best man speech as an opportunity to apologize to Kurt, which begins a brotherly bond between the two.
-In the spring, the two of them team up to arrange the funeral of Sue Sylvester's sister, Jean (Robin Trocki), when Sue is too upset to do so, after which Sue ends her long-running campaign to destroy the glee club.
+Fellow Glee club member Kurt, who is gay, has a private crush on Finn, and sets up his widower father Burt (Mike O'Malley) with Finn's widowed mother Carole (Romy Rosemont) in the hopes of spending more time with him.
+Finn initially opposes the relationship between his mom and Burt, worried that his mother will forget about his late father, but relents when Burt tells Finn that he loves Carole, though Kurt is dismayed by the deepening rapport between Finn and Burt.
+Finn and his mother eventually move in with the Hummels.
+Finn becomes uncomfortable rooming with Kurt, realizing he has a crush on him.
+During an argument, Finn uses a homophobic slur in reference to the way Kurt redecorated their shared space which is overheard by Burt, who then throws Finn out of his house.
+Finn is ashamed, and in episode 20 "Theatricality" makes amends by standing up for Kurt at school when he is victimized by bullies Azimio Adams (James Earl III) and Dave Karofsky (Max Adler).